 - 3.1 The applicable results of the tree survey are provided in the Schedule of Trees in Appendix 1.
-A Tree Constraints Plan illustrating the BS 5837:2012 categories of each tree, their crown spread, and RPA is presented in Appendix 2. - 3.2 The survey recorded 27 individual trees, and one group which could potentially be affected by future development. - 3.3 Physiological and structural condition4 of the majority of surveyed trees was consistent with Category C status (12 individuals), with 11 individuals and one group assigned Category B status and four individuals assigned Category A status. - 3.4 A summary of the number of trees surveyed corresponding to BS 5837:2012 tree quality assessment definitions is provided in Table 1.
+A Tree Constraints Plan illustrating the BS 5837:2012 categories of each tree, their crown spread, and RPA is presented in Appendix 2. - 3.2 Regarding the visitor entrance building extension, this report includes nine individual trees, and four groups which could potentially be affected by its development. - 3.3 Physiological and structural condition4 of the majority of surveyed trees was consistent with category C status (four individuals and one group), with three individuals and one group assigned category B status, and one individual assigned category A status. - 3.4 A summary of the number of trees surveyed corresponding to BS 5837:2012 tree quality assessment definitions is provided in Table 1.